 At LawBite, we can help guide businesses through the maze of implications on Brexit on their business, including how it may affect current and new contracts.
 We can help with all aspects of Business law advice including:

 Carrying out reviews of current contracts, highlighting risks and suggesting steps forward

-- Drafting new contracts to reduce risks on the business
+Drafting new contracts to reduce risks on the business

 Advice on GDPR compliant Data Processing Agreements and data processing transfer advice

+The author of this Blog article, Rachel Robinson, is hosting a free webinar on Wednesday 9 October at 12.30 pm as part of LawBite’s Brexit series.
+You can register here.
+Rachel Robinson has over 20 years’ experience of providing company commercial law advice, including drafting contracts, data protection and competition law to organisations of all sizes, ranging from FTSE100 companies to owner managed small business.
+Previous episodes in the webinar series are available to watch now.
 Our lawyers, provide expert legal advice to your business to ensure that your contacts are appropriate and robust.
 We also offer to review your terms and conditions and recommend updates and improvements to make them more effective and better suited to your business.
 Prices start at £149+VAT for contracts up to 20 pages.
 Get in touch for a free quote.